 CFD Direct From the Cloud™ (CFDDFC) is our established platform for running OpenFOAM, ParaView and supporting software using cloud computing.
-We are pleased to announce the release of our command line interface (CLI) for quick, simple deployment of CFD workloads with CFDDFC on Amazon Web Services (AWS) Elastic Cloud Compute (EC2).
+Our command line interface (CLI) provides quick, simple deployment of CFD workloads with CFDDFC on Amazon Web Services (AWS) Elastic Cloud Compute (EC2).

 Quick to Set Up

 The CLI is a simple shell script named

 cfddfc that users can be ready to run with the following short steps.